SharinganTech/FEC-Main/README.md

 # Techstyles

-A modernized e-commerce site built for an optimal user browsing experience.
+A fashionable e-commerce site built for a pleasent user experience.

 ## Authors